micromys/DSMR/README.md

 5. (n/a) User Interface to visualize Energy Consumption
 6. DSMR-simulator (v 0.1) to generate DSMR P1 port data every 10 seconds, see dsmr_simulator.py (python needed)

-n/a : not available yet, work in progress
+n/a : not available yet